51Degrees/documentation/src/features/automaticdatafileupdates.md

 environment, the nodes can be configured to check this location for updates, instead of the Distributor service.

-An example of how to configure this is shown below.
-You can also configure it in code using the DeviceDetectionHashEngineBuilder.
+An example of how to configure a device detection engine in this scenario is shown below.
+You can also configure it in code using the relevant engine builder.

 ```
 {